Where is my nearest stockist?

 You can find everything you need to know about caring for your boots, which product to use and buy direct from us on our care and repairs page.

-Yes Meindl boots can be resoled and we look at each pair of boots on a case by case basis.
-If your boots or shoes have been well cared for but are at the end of their sole life we can advise on a potential resole.
+Yes, Meindl boots can be resoled and we look at each pair of boots on a case by case basis.
+If your boots or shoes have been well cared for but are now at the end of their sole life we can advise on a potential resole.

 Boots can only be resoled, stitched or have D rings and hooks repaired if the leather is still supple and the lining is in good condition, particularly that they are free from cracks in the leather.
 Not all shoes can be resoled so please check before sending them to us.

 The work is guaranteed, but it does not renew the warranty.